Anushka-shelke18/GEMjewelles/README.md

 # GEMjewelles 💎

-GEMjewelles is a modern jewelry website designed to showcase elegant jewelry collections with a clean and responsive user interface.
+GEMjewelles is a modern jewellery website designed to showcase elegant jewellery collections with a clean and responsive user interface.

 ## Features
 - Responsive design